-Cancer therapies are sometimes characterized as first-line, second-line, or third-line, and the FDA often approves new therapies initially only for thirdline use.
+Cancer therapies are sometimes characterized as first-line, second-line, or third-line, and the FDA often approves new therapies initially only for third-line use.
 When cancer is detected early enough, first-line therapy, usually chemotherapy, hormone therapy, surgery, radiation therapy or a combination of these, is sometimes adequate to cure the cancer or prolong life without a cure.
 Second- and third-line therapies are administered to patients when prior therapy is not effective.
 We expect to initially seek approval of RMC-4630 and any other product candidates we develop as a therapy for patients who have received one or more prior treatments.
 Subsequently, for those products that prove to be sufficiently beneficial, if any, we would expect to seek approval potentially as a first-line therapy, but there is no guarantee that product candidates we develop, even if approved, would be approved for first-line therapy, and, prior to any such approvals, we may have to conduct additional clinical trials.

-The number of patients who have the cancers we are targeting may turn out to be lower than expected.
+The number of patients who have the cancers we are targeting, including those with the necessary mutations, may turn out to be lower than expected.
 Additionally, the potentially addressable patient population for our current programs or future product candidates may be limited, if and when approved.
-Even if we obtain significant market share for any product candidate, if and when approved, if the potential target populations are small, we may never achieve profitability without obtaining marketing approval for additional indications, including to be used as first- or second-line therapy.
+Even if we obtain significant market share for any product candidate, if and when approved, if the potential target populations are small, we may never achieve commercial success without obtaining marketing approval for additional indications, including to be used as first- or second-line therapy.

-We are developing RMC-4630 in combination with Roche's cobimetinib, and may in the future, develop RMC-4630 and other product candidates in combination with other therapies, such as Amgen's AMG 510, which exposes us to additional risks.
+We are currently developing and may in the future, develop RMC-4630 and other product candidates in combination with other therapies, which exposes us to additional risks.

-We are developing RMC-4630 in combination with Roche's cobimetinib, and may in the future, develop RMC-4630 and other product candidates in combination with one or more currently approved cancer therapies.
+We are developing RMC-4630 in combination with Roche's cobimetinib and Merck's pembrolizumab, and AstraZeneca's osimertinib, and may in the future, develop RMC-4630 and other product candidates in combination with one or more currently approved cancer therapies.
 Even if any product candidate we develop were to receive marketing approval or be commercialized for use in combination with other existing therapies, we would continue to be subject to the risks that the FDA or similar regulatory authorities outside of the United States could revoke approval of the therapy used in combination with our product candidate or that safety, efficacy, manufacturing or supply issues could arise with these existing therapies.
 Combination therapies are commonly used for the treatment of cancer, and we would be subject to similar risks if we develop any of our product candidates for use in combination with other drugs or for indications other than cancer.
 This could result in our own products being removed from the market or being less successful commercially.

-We may also evaluate RMC-4630 or any other current or future product candidates in combination with one or more other cancer therapies, such as AMG 510 or Lilly's LY-3214996, that have not yet been approved for marketing by the FDA or similar regulatory authorities outside of the United States or with approved cancer therapies at an unapproved dose and/or schedule, and/or with approved cancer therapies in unapproved indications.
-We will not be able to market and sell RMC-4630 or any product candidate we develop in combination with any such cancer therapies outside existing approved labels that do not ultimately obtain marketing approval.
+We may also evaluate RMC-4630 or any other current or future product candidates in combination with one or more other cancer therapies that have not yet been approved for marketing by the FDA or similar regulatory authorities outside of the United States or with approved cancer therapies at an unapproved dose and/or schedule, and/or with approved cancer therapies in unapproved indications.
+For example, we are currently evaluating or planning to evaluate RMC-4630 in combination with Amgen's AMG 510, Lilly's ERK inhibitor, LY-3214996, and an emerging asset targeting KRASG12C from AstraZeneca's portfolio.
+We will not be able to market and sell RMC-4630, or any product candidate we develop in combination with any such cancer therapies, outside existing approved labels that do not ultimately obtain marketing approval.